What personal information do we collect?

 How long will we keep your personal information

-In accordance with our legal and regulatory obligations (for example, the AML/CTF Act 2006 and AML/CTF Rules 2007), we will retain your personal information for a period of seven (7) years from the end of your relationship with us.
+In accordance with our legal and regulatory obligations (for example, the AML/CTF Act 2006 and the AML/CTF Rules 2007), we will retain your personal information for a period of seven (7) years from the end of your relationship with us.

 At the end of the retention period, your personal information will either be anonymised (so that it can be used in a non-identifiable way for statistical analysis, business planning), made inaccessible or unintelligible (for system integrity purposes) or deleted completely.
 However, we may retain your information beyond this retention period if we have a legitimate business interest to do so (or we can rely on another lawful purpose).